Garden of Fragrance

 The Verdict

-"A walled sensory garden designed in 1965 inside the SF Botanical Garden for visitors with visual impairments, with plants chosen for scent and texture and Braille labels on redwood blocks.
-Many of the walls are built from stones of a 12th-century Spanish monastery shipped to San Francisco by William Randolph Hearst.
+"A sensory garden inside the San Francisco Botanical Garden, designed in 1965 for blind visitors.
+Plants are chosen for scent and texture, and the signs are in Braille.
+Many of the walls were built with stones from a 12th century monastery that William Randolph Hearst shipped to San Francisco.
 Included with garden admission (free for SF residents)."

 What you need to know